saltsdealer/react_auction/README.md

-2. Check apache server status, it should start when you activate the instance
+2. Check apache server status, it should start when you activate the instance and make sure your frontend is build using yarn or npm and sent the files to /var/www/html apache server path.

    ```
    systemctl status apache2